-The test draw after cutting the bare minimum from the cap was very good.
-The initial flavors were cedar, cinnamon, a few dollops of whipping cream, and a very earthy black coffee.
-There was black pepper which I rated at a 7 1/2.
-It comes across as medium to full bodied right out of the gate.
+The test draw after cutting the cap was just a bit firm but very workable.
+The initial flavors at light up were cedar, brown sugar, creamy nutmeg, and a very earthy black coffee base.
+There was black pepper rated at 7.
+There is not an abundance of sweetness at the outset.

 At about 1 inch in (17 minutes) the flavors have developed and blossomed.
 Now the flavors are a very sweet, predominantly citrus with some cedar influence, a lot of brown sugar and cinnamon, orange peel, nutmeg, and earthy black coffee.
 The cigar has much more sweetness now.
 The black pepper seems to be better now also.

 At the first third (27 minutes) the burn is perfect.
 The ash is still intact and appears to be very tight.
 The cigar has the same flavor notes as the one inch point but now there are some earthy, leathery notes too.
 There is a very high pitched citrus flavor with a lot of brown sugar.
 I still had cinnamon, orange peel, nutmeg, and earthy black coffee.
 There are now a lot of darker notes but a lot of high pitched sweet notes.
 The cigar is medium bodied.
 The finish is nutmeg with modest lingering black pepper.
 I rated the first third 92.

 As I moved through the second third (56 minutes) things started changing.
 But first, the ash kept intact and very tight for a long time.
 Here is what it looked like at the longest point before the ash fell off.